nkcoder/daniel-space/app/docs/misc/nvim_keymaps/page.md

 - g + sd: Delete surrounding
 - g + sr: Replace surrounding

+- zM: Close all folds (Fold All)
+- zR: Open all folds (Unfold All)
+- za: Toggle fold under the cursor

 **The following commands work when your cursor is on the file/directory in the Explorer window**

 - c: Copy the file